sulu/sulu-docs/book/templates.rst

  - `title`: The main title of the document
  - `description`: The main description of the document
  - `image`: The main image of the document

+.. note:: Roles are not possible on properties inside a block

 **Types**: